 The MICE experiment uses threshold aerogel-filled Cherenkov counters to reject pions and electrons.
-The radiators are designed for ~200-250 MeV/c, which is less than the desired momentum of MANX (~350 MeV/c).
+The radiators are designed for $\sim 200-250$ MeV/c, which is less than the desired momentum of MANX (~350 MeV/c).
 However, one of the aerogel radiators that is being used at MICE is also suitable for MANX, namely that with index of refraction equal to 1.07 aerogel.
-For index 1.07 aerogel the threshold for muons is 275 MeV/c, while the threshold for pions is 376 MeV/c.
+For index 1.07 aerogel the threshold for muons is 275 MeV/c, while the threshold for pions is 376 MeV/c, which is suitable for MANX (upstream).
 Thus, pions with momenta less than 375 MeV/c will not produce a signal in the counter.